TeemuKoivisto/polygon-utils/README.md

 The algorithm for the centroid was transformed from this C++ version https://stackoverflow.com/questions/2792443/finding-the-centroid-of-a-polygon to TypeScript.
 And that is translated from its mathematical formula https://en.wikipedia.org/wiki/Centroid#Centroid_of_a_polygon.

+NOTE: this doesn't take into consideration Earth's curvature like eg. this library does https://github.com/mapbox/geojson-area.
+But if very slight inaccuracies don't bother you, this is a good estimate nonetheless.

 # How to install
 ```
 npm i polygon-utils